What Happens If You Don’t Wear Sunscreen

 UV rays are divided into three categories: UVA, UVB, and UVC.
 UVA rays have the longest wavelength and penetrate the skin more deeply than other types of UV radiation.
 They can cause premature skin aging and wrinkles.
 UVB rays cause sunburns and are considered the most dangerous type of radiation when it comes to skin cancer risk.
 UVC rays have the shortest wavelengths and are mostly absorbed by the ozone layer before they ever reach the ground.

-See also What To Wear Under Leather Jacket
+See also What To Wear To A Muslim Funeral

 It is important to limit exposure to all types of UV radiation in order to reduce your risk of skin damage and cancer.
 The best way to protect against overexposure is to wear sunscreen with an SPF rating of at least 15 when you go outdoors, even on cloudy days.
 Wearing protective clothing such as long-sleeved shirts, hats, and sunglasses can also help reduce your risk of overexposure.
 Avoiding tanning beds is also recommended as they emit very high levels of UV radiation that can be damaging to your skin over time.